About Us

 You will be assessed in an ongoing manner in a number of ways including:

-• Summative Milestone and Progress Review at the conclusion of Training Placement 1 and Training Placement 2
+• Summative Milestone and Progress Reviews at the conclusion of each training placement;

 • Summatively at the end of the ITT programme, against the Teachers’ Standards and entry to ECT framework.